-- 1- Bring all the reagents at 21°C +/- 3°C before use.
-Remove the microplate from its wrapper. - 2- Dilute the concentrated washing solution 20-fold in distilled water.
-Be sure that all crystals have disappeared before dilution. - 3- Dilute the blood sera twofold with the dilution buffer.
-Proceed in the same manner for the reference control (positive and negative controls). - 4- Distribute the dilute samples over the plate at the rate of 100 μl per well.
-Proceed in the same manner for the reference control (positive and negative controls).
-Cover with a lid and incubate the plate at 37°C for 2 hours. - 5- Rinse the plate with the washing solution prepared as instructed in the section "Composition of the Kit".
+- 1- Bring all components to 21°C +/- 3°C before use.
+Remove the microplate from its wrapper. - 2- PREPARATION AND DILUTION OF SAMPLES - The blood serum or plasma samples must be diluted twofold.
+Avoid using haemolysed samples or samples that contain coagulum. - Deposit 50 μ l of buffer dilution directly into the wells of the kit's microplate.
+Add 50 μ l aliquots of each sample to each well.
+Do the same for the reference sera (postive and negative controls).
+Cover the plate with a lid and incubate for 2 hours at 37°C. - 3- Rinse the plate with the washing solution prepared as instructed in the section "Composition of the Kit".
 To do this, dispose of the microplate's contents by flipping it sharply over a container filled with an inactivating agent.
 Let the microplate drain upside-down on a sheet of clean absorbent paper so as to eliminate all liquid.
 Add 300 μl of the washing solution, and then empty the plate once again by flipping it over above the containment vessel.
 Repeat the entire operation two more times, taking care to avoid the formation of bubbles in the microwells.
-After the plate has been washed three times proceed to the next step. - 6- Dilute the conjugate 1:20 in the dilution buffer (for example, for one plate dilute 600 μl of the conjugate stock solution in 11.400 ml of diluent). - Add 100 μl of the conjugate solution to each well.
-Cover with a lid and incubate the plate at 37°C for 1⁄2 hour. - 7- Rinse the plate with the washing solution as instructed in step 5 - 8- Add 100 μl of the chromogen solution to each well on the plate.
+After the plate has been washed three times proceed to the next step. - Using a plate washer (whether automatic or manual) is also recommended.
+However, the depth of the needles' immersion must be set so as not to disturb the layer of reagents adsorbed to the bottom of each well. - 4- Dilute the conjugate 1:20 in the dilution buffer (for example, for one plate dilute 600 μl of the conjugate stock solution in 11.400 ml of diluent). - Add to each well used 100 μl of the conjugate.
+Cover the plate with a lid and incubate for 1⁄2 hour at 37°C. - 5- Rinse the plate with the washing solution as instructed in step 3. - 6- Add 100 μl of the chromogen solution to each well on the plate.
 The chromogen solution must be absolutely colourless when it is pipetted into the wells.
-If a blue colour is visible, this means that the solution in the pipette has been contaminated. - 9- Incubate for 10 minutes at 21°C +/- 3°C. protected from the light and uncovered.
-This time is given as a guideline only, for in some circumstances it may be useful to lengthen or shorten the incubation time. - 10-Add 50 μl of stop solution per microwell.
-The blue colour will change into a yellow colour. - 11-Read the optical densities in the microwells using a plate reader and a 450 nm filter.
+If a blue colour is visible, this means that the solution in the pipette has been contaminated. - 7- Incubate for 10 minutes at 21°C +/- 3°C protected from the light and uncovered.
+This time is given as a guideline only, for in some circumstances it may be useful to lengthen or shorten the incubation time. - 8- Add 50 μl of stop solution per microwell.
+The blue colour will change into a yellow colour. - 9- Read the optical densities in the microwells using a plate reader and a 450 nm filter.
 Results must be read fairly soon after the stopping solution has been added since the chromogen may cristallise in wells with strong signals and distort the results accordingly.